Last updated: June 22, 2026 | By: Jake Morrison

 Walmart does not offer wheel alignment.
 As of June 2026, it is not listed on the Walmart Auto Care Center service menu.
-If you need an alignment, the closest alternatives are Pep Boys (~$89–$99), Midas (~$80–$100 locally), or Firestone’s Lifetime Alignment (~$179 with coupon).
+If you need an alignment, the closest alternatives are Midas (~$80-$100 locally – Midas doesn’t publish a fixed price, so that’s a market estimate, not an official number), Meineke ($50-$100), Pep Boys ($84.99 to $179.99 depending on warranty length), or Firestone’s Lifetime Alignment (no flat price published, but a $20-off coupon is active as of June 2026).

 A lot of outdated content on the web still lists Walmart alignment prices from years ago when some locations may have offered the service.
 I’ve heard from readers who drove to Walmart specifically for an alignment and were told at the counter it wasn’t something they do.
 That’s a frustrating trip to waste.
-The Walmart Auto Care menu is straightforward: tires, oil changes, batteries, and related services.
+The Walmart Auto Care menu is simple: tires, oil changes, batteries, and related services.
 Alignment equipment requires significant shop investment that most Walmart Auto Care bays don’t carry.
 If your car needs an alignment, plan for Pep Boys, Midas, Meineke, or Firestone from the start.
-For current pricing across all four chains, the wheel alignment cost guide has the chain-by-chain breakdown.
+For current pricing across all four chains, the alignment price details has the chain-by-chain breakdown.

 What Walmart Auto Care Actually Does